bpbond/cosore/README.md

 ### `PORTS.txt`

-For each multiplexer port, can define:
+Continuous systems typically, but not always, are comprised of a single analyzer plumbed to multiple chambers through a multiplexer.
+In COSORE, for each multiplexer port, we can define:

+* Measurement variable (typically Rs, Rh, or NEE)
 * Treatment ("None" by default)
-* Species [optional]
 * Chamber area [optional]
 * Collar depth [optional]
+* Species [optional]
+* Sensor depths [optional, only for gradient method]

 ### `COLUMNS.txt`

-This maps between _dataset_ fields and standardized _database_ fields.
+This file is used during the import of raw (contributed) data, and maps between the raw _dataset_ fields and standardized COSORE fields.
 It include an optional compute-on-columns capability (e.g. to change units or combine columns).
 See `?map_columns` for more information.

 ### `ANCILLARY.txt`

-This file contains ancillary data: stand structure, carbon cycle, disturbance, etc. [all optional]
+This file contains arbitrary ancillary data: stand structure, carbon cycle, disturbance, etc. [all optional]

 ## Operation

-When asked (via `csr_build()` to build the synthesis dataset, the `cosore` R package
+When asked (via `csr_build()` to build the synthesis dataset, the `cosore` R package:
-* Scans its `inst/extdata/datasets` folder for metadata on all installed datasets
+* Scans for and parses metadata on all installed datasets
-* Parses the metadata, and then based on `File_format` calls the appropriate function to parse the raw data (which for size reasons are not currently included in the repository)
+* If standardized (already imported data) is available for a dataset, loads that
+* If not, parses, QA/QCs, and transforms raw contributed data into a standardized form
 * This is done via a [drake](https://github.com/ropensci/drake) pipeline, so we only rebuild datasets when needed
 * Currently a `list` is returned, in which each entry is an individual dataset, itself